Slain Yemen ex-leader's son calls for revenge: Saudi-owned TV

 The Houthi leader, Abdul Malik al-Houthi, hailed Saleh’s death in a speech on Monday as a victory against a treasonous conspiracy by Yemen’s Saudi enemies and called for a mass rally on Tuesday at a parade ground near the site of the air strikes.

-He also reached out to Saleh’s political party and said his movement had no quarrel with it, underscoring the influence Saleh’s allies still have in Yemen.
+He also reached out to Saleh’s political party and said his movement had no quarrel with it, underscoring the influence his allies still have in Yemen.

+In the southern city of Aden, residents set off fireworks and expressed joy.
+Saleh was almost universally hated throughout southern Yemen after he launched a war to unify the country in 1994, lobbing ballistic missiles at the city.

+But his legacy is mixed.
+He is still loved in much of the north and many supporters will bear a grudge towards his killers.